jaredwray/hashery/README.md

 # Caching

 Hashery includes a built-in FIFO (First In, First Out) cache that stores computed hash values.
 When the same data is hashed with the same algorithm, the cached result is returned instead of recomputing.

-- **Enabled by Default** - Caching works out of the box
-- **FIFO Eviction** - Oldest entries removed when `maxSize` is reached (default: 4000)
-- **Shared Cache** - Both sync and async methods share the same cache

-## Configuration
+Caching is enabled by default with a max size of 4000 entries.

 ```typescript
 import { Hashery } from 'hashery';